Arch-Network/docs/learn/introduction.md

 # Introduction

-Welcome to the Arch Network: the only bridgeless execution platform that unlocks Bitcoin DeFi with Turing-complete smart contracts, known as programs, on the Bitcoin base layer.
+Welcome to the Arch Network: the only bridgeless execution platform that unlocks Bitcoin DeFi on the Bitcoin base layer.

 Arch allows developers to tap into the full liquidity and security of the world’s most decentralized blockchain without forcing users to bridge.